bullmoose20/Plex-Stuff/README.md

 ## Requirements

 1. A system that can run Python3
-1. Python3 installed on that system
+2. Python3 installed on that system
-1. Prefereable to also have a system that can run powershell
+3. Prefereable to also have a system that can run powershell
-1. Preferable to have a system that can also run Power Automate Desktop Flows
+4. Preferable to have a system that can also run Power Automate Desktop Flows
+5. System that has ImageMagick installed

 ## Setup